There’s no doubt that the Big Apple is worth visiting, but it’s even more magical when you can experience New York at Christmastime.

 While you’re here, you should also go ice skating at the Rockefeller Plaza rink and visit the rooftop Channel Gardens, which get decked out in holiday decorations and lights.
 If you want to do some Christmas shopping in New York, the Rockefeller Center has lots of high-end shops.

-In addition, this place is a popular venue for couples, so consider coming here with your sweetheart.
+In addition, this famous building in NYC is a popular venue for couples, so consider coming here with your sweetheart.
 Together, you can go to the Top of the Rock, one of the best observation decks in NYC, or head to Radio City Music Hall to see the Rockettes perform in the annual Christmas Spectacular.

 The Rockefeller Center is close to other main attractions, so consider this guided holiday tour through Manhattan.
 It includes a stop at the Rockefeller Center, St. Patrick’s Cathedral, and Bryant Park’s Winter Village, which I’ll talk about next.